Bicriteria Multidimensional Mechanism Design with Side Information: Conclusions and future research

 {\em Improved revenue when there is a known prior:} Another direction is to improve the revenue of the Bayesian weakest-type VCG mechanism of Krishna and Perry when there is a known prior over agents' types.
 Here, the benchmark would be efficient welfare in expectation over the prior.
 Krishna and Perry's mechanism uses weakest types with respect to the prior's support to guarantee efficient welfare in expectation, but its revenue could potentially be boosted significantly by compromising on welfare as in our random expansion mechanism.
 We took some first steps in Section~\ref{sec:other_forms+myerson}, but many open questions remain.
 For example, is there a closed form characterization of the revenue-maximizing Groves mechanism?
 Can those ideas be applied to revenue optimization of weakest-type affine maximizer mechanisms?
 Another direction here is to study the setting when the given prior might be inaccurate.
 Can our random expansion mechanism be used to derive guarantees that depend on the closeness of the given prior to the true prior?
 Such questions are thematically related to {\em robust mechanism design}~\citep{bergemann2005robust}.
 Another direction along this vein is to generalize our mechanisms to depend on a known prior over prediction errors.

-Finally, the weakest-type VCG mechanism is a strict improvement over the vanilla VCG mechanism, yet it appears to not have been further studied nor applied since its discovery by Krishna and Perry.
-The potential application of the weakest-type paradigm to other pressing questions in economics and computation beyond mechanism design is an exciting and promising direction for future research.
+Finally, the weakest-type VCG mechanism is a strict improvement over the vanilla VCG mechanism, yet it appears to have been seldom studied or applied since its derivation by Krishna and Perry.
+The potential application of the weakest-type paradigm to other pressing questions in mechanism design and beyond is an exciting direction for future research.